Tvedestrand (town): Name

 The first element is the genitive case of the name of the old Tveite farm (Þveitar) and the last element is strond which means "strand" or "beach".
 The name of the farm is the plural form of þveit which means "small farm".

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Tvedestrand lies within Tvedestrand Municipality and is therefore governed by the municipal council of Tvedestrand Municipality.